esoadamo/thesis/chapters/06 Solutions.md

 They are already using Windows on their work laptops and have bought a shared one for their kids, so they are already familiar with this environment.
 This is a significant advantage thanks to the fewer new things to learn.
 Microsoft provides two services directly tailored for families:

-- [Microsoft 365 Family subscription](https://support.microsoft.com/en-us/office/share-your-microsoft-365-family-subscription-b389b9ce-3ae3-4a82-9017-39d79972fcba#bkmk_benefits) that can be shared for up to 6 people and includes access to the up-to-date versions classical end-user software from Microsoft
+- Microsoft 365 Family subscription that can be shared for up to 6 people and includes access to the up-to-date versions classical end-user software from Microsoft
 - Microsoft Family Safety, which provides an assortment of tools for monitoring the well-being of a child

 #### Security

 As for malware protection, Microsoft offers their Defender for both operating systems utilized by the family.
 On Windows, Defender is provided without cost and enabled by default.
-At the same time, Android needs to be installed separately on every device, together with a valid Microsoft 365 subscription.
+On Android, the Defender needs to be installed separately on every device, together with a valid Microsoft 365 subscription.
 As this subscription also comes with the newest version of the Microsoft Office suite, it makes the currently used and insecure Office 2010 obsolete, consequently remediating the security threat of opening a maliciously crafted document that exploits known vulnerabilities of the old software.

 Using the default web browser on Windows, Microsoft Edge, it is possible to use their Microsoft account to synchronize passwords across all their devices.
 The saved passwords are automatically filled into web pages.
 Unlike Google, there is no option to look up saved passwords from a web UI; instead having always to log-into the Edge browser to view the saved passwords.
-Suppose the user wants to show or copy the password manually.
-In that case, they first need to [fill in their device login information](https://support.microsoft.com/en-us/topic/edit-your-passwords-in-microsoft-edge-38ef988f-5a65-4c6a-9db8-937995d3ae31).
-The passwords cannot be copied nor shown if the device has no lock-screen protection set, as shown on `TEX:\ref{fig:edgePassw}`.
-On Android, the Edge browser offers to generate a strong password when creating a new account, while on Windows, this feature needs to be explicitly turned on first inside [browser's settings](https://www.microsoft.com/en-us/edge/features/password-generator?form=MA13FJ).
-Lastly, the Edge browser on Android can be set as a service for filling login credentials for all other system applications that support automatic field recognition.
+Every time the user wants to show or copy the password manually, they first need to fill in their device login information. [[@edgePassword]] The passwords cannot be copied nor shown if the device has no lock-screen protection set, as shown on `TEX:\hyperref[fig:edgePassw]{figure}`.
+On Android, the Edge browser offers to generate a strong password when creating a new account, while on Windows, this feature needs to be explicitly turned on first inside browser's settings. [[@microsoftPasswordGenerator]] Lastly, the Edge browser on Android can be set as a service for filling login credentials for all other system applications that support automatic field recognition.

 ![[Edge Password Copy.png|Password in Edge cannot be shown without a lock-screen in place]] `TEX:\label{fig:edgePassw}`

 If all of the passwords are saved inside Microsoft Edge, the breach of the Microsoft account could lead to a possible breach of all other accounts.
 For that matter, it is imperative to secure the Microsoft account itself.
-One of the options that Microsoft provides is to use the account in a [passwordless](https://support.microsoft.com/en-us/account-billing/how-to-go-passwordless-with-your-microsoft-account-674ce301-3574-4387-a93d-916751764c43) manner, where the user, instead of typing password, uses a smartphone application to confirm login attempts with their bio-metric.
-Because no password is involved, the user does not have to worry about remembering any complex sequence, which is crucial for a user with low password hygiene, as in this profile.
+One of the options that Microsoft provides is to use the account in a passwordless manner, where the user, instead of typing password, uses a smartphone application to confirm login attempts with their bio-metric. [[@microsoftPasswordless]] Because no password is involved, the user does not have to worry about remembering any complex sequence, which is crucial for a user with low password hygiene, as in this profile.
 Next, as the Microsoft account can be used as an identity source on multiple other web services utilizing OAuth or OIDC protocol, the user can further minimize the number of used passwords while benefiting from password-less authentication even on third-party servers.

 #### Privacy